Shell plc: Philippines

-Royal Dutch Shell operates in the Philippines under its subsidiary, Pilipinas Shell Petroleum Corporation.
-Its headquarters is in Makati and it has facilities in the Pandacan oil depot and other key locations.
+Royal Dutch Shell operates in the Philippines under its subsidiary, Shell Pilipinas Corporation or SPC.
+Its headquarters is in Taguig and it has facilities in the Pandacan oil depot and other key locations.

 In January 2010, the Bureau of Customs claimed 7.34 billion pesos worth of unpaid excise taxes against Pilipinas Shell for importing Catalytic cracked gasoline (CCG) and light catalytic cracked gasoline (LCCG) stating that those imports are bound for tariff charges.

 In August 2016, Pilipinas Shell filed an application to sell US$629 million worth of primary and secondary shares to the investing public (registration statement) with the SEC.
 This was a prelude to filing its IPO listing application with the Philippine Stock Exchange.
 On 3 November 2016 the Pilipinas Shell Petroleum Corporation was officially listed on the Philippine Stock Exchange under the ticker symbol SHLPH after they held its initial public offering on 19 to 25 October of the same year.

 Due to the economic slowdown caused by the COVID-19 pandemic on the global, regional and local economies, continually low refining margins, and competition with imported refined products, the management of Pilipinas Shell announced in August 2020 that the 110,000 bbl/d refinery in Tabangao, Batangas, which started operations in 1962, will be shutting down permanently and turned into an import terminal instead.